mamihretu/Quantum_Simulator/README.md

-QuantumSimulator
+SimQ
 -----

-A very basic implementation of a Quantum Simulator in Python to learn the basic components
+SimQ is a very basic implementation of a Quantum Simulator in Python to learn the basic components

 <img width=600px src="https://raw.githubusercontent.com/mamihretu/Quantum_Simulator/main/Gui.PNG" />